-In addition to taking classes, doctorate students might engage in workshops and seminars to apply what they learn in practice.
-Teaching and research fellowships might be included in doctorate-level curricula or offered as an opportunity after graduation.
+In addition to taking classes, PhD students might be part of workshops and seminars to apply what they learn in practice.
+Teaching and research fellowships might be included in PhD level curricula or offered after graduation.

-Some types of doctorate degrees you might pursue include:
+Some types of PhD degrees you might go for are:

-- Doctor of Business Administration w/ an emphasis in Sustainability Management
+- DBA w/ a focus in Sustainability Management

-Earning a doctorate degree typically takes four to six years.
-You will devote some of your years to coursework, some to workshops, and much to conducting research.
+Earning a PhD degree can take four to six years.
+You will devote some of your years to course work, some to workshops, and much to research.
 To graduate, you’ll have to present your research and prove that you are in expert in the subject and field.